 Naziha Niazi is a kindergarten teacher at Randolph.
-This will be her first year at Randolph.
+This will be her second year at Randolph.
 Before Randolph, she was working in Prince William County as a pre-k Title I teacher.
 She attended The College of William & Mary for undergrad and Teachers College-Columbia University for grad school.
 In her free time, she enjoys playing the drums, going to rock concerts, writing and performing poetry, and hanging out with friends.

 David Siu teaches kindergarten and serves as Randolph’s instructional lead teacher.
 He started working at Randolph in 2009.
 Prior to coming to Randolph, David taught in District of Columbia Public Schools as well as Harvard University.
 He did his undergraduate work at Oberlin College and graduate work at Harvard and American University.
 David enjoys exercising, reading and spending time with his family.

 Maria White is a Kindergarten teacher at Randolph Elementary School.
 This is her first year at Randolph.
 She attended the University of Central Missouri for her undergrad where she studied Early Childhood Education.
 In her free time, she enjoys watching movies, traveling, reading, and spending time with her friends and family.